 “[A] termination of benefits letter is needed to ensure that an employee is made aware of the loss of some benefits,” Tate said.
 “This could be anything from insurance coverage to travel benefits.”

-There is a difference between a termination of benefits letter and a loss of coverage letter.
-One is used when a benefits plan is being scrapped or altered significantly, while the other is used when a specific type of coverage is no longer provided under a company’s benefits plan.
+There is a difference between a termination of benefits letter and a loss of coverage letter: A termination of benefits letter is used when a benefits plan is being scrapped or altered significantly, while a loss of coverage letter is used when a specific type of coverage is no longer provided under a company’s benefits plan.